Sudden Rush: History

 Sudden Rush formed in 1993 and were the first group to record nā mele paleoleo, a form of music blending American hip hop with Hawaiian rap.
 The name of the band comes from Veincent's father's roadster.
-From the beginning there were four members of the group, Shane Veincent ("Kid Dynomite"), Caleb Richards ("Red Eye" or "Pakalo") and Don Keʻala Kawaʻauhau Jr. (King Don One), and Dirty Doggs' producer "Radical Rob" Onekea.
+From the beginning there were four members of the group, Shane Veincent ("Kid Dynomite"), Caleb Richards ("Red Eye" or "Pakalo") and Don Keʻala Kawaʻauhau Jr. (King Don One), and "Radical Rob" Onekea.
 In the early 1990s a fifth person played with them, Thane K. Leialoha, to whom the rest of the band remained close.
 He was shot dead after escaping a prison transport van on April 11, 2006, having been rearrested for breaking the terms of his parole.
 His family sued the state for as a result of his death, claiming an eighth amendment violation, but in 2008 their claim was dismissed.

 Sudden Rush's first album was Nation on the Rise.
 Their second, Kuʻe (Resist), was released in 1997.
 Due to listener demand, radio stations such as I-94, KCCN-FM and KINE played several songs from it extensively, including "Polynesian Party", "Don't Blame the Youth" and "Paradise Found".
 Kuʻe featured collaborations with Keali'i Reichel and Willie K, John Cruz and 'Ehukai.
 They won awards for Best Recording By A Rap Artist/Vocalist at the Hawaii Music Awards, and performed at the ceremony on April 26, 1988, with Tenderoni.
 The Artist award was for Kuʻe and the Vocalist award was for "Polynesian Party".
 Both awards were voted for by the public.